 Danielle was born and raised in New England.
 As a true New Englander, Danielle loves spending time immersed in all of nature’s glory.
 Some favorites are hiking, kayaking, snowboarding, paddle boarding, rock climbing, camping, traveling the world, spending time meeting new people and reminding herself how beautiful life can be.

-Jake received his Psychiatric Nurse Practitioner Degree at University of Utah, he worked at the behavioral health unit in the IHC Hospital in St. George Utah and the LDS Hospital in Salt Lake City Utah.
+Jake received his Psychiatric Nurse Practitioner Degree from the University of Utah.
+He is also licensed in the State of Nevada where he serves the under privileged population in Southern Nevada.
+Jake worked at the behavioral health unit at the IHC Hospital in St. George Utah and the LDS Hospital in Salt Lake City Utah.

-He has worked in multiple levels of behavioral health treatment settings including inpatient, outpatient, wilderness and a number of residential programs.
+Jake has worked in multiple levels of behavioral health treatment settings including inpatient, outpatient, wilderness and a number of residential programs.
 He has grown to love treating the adolescent and young adult population and customizes every treatment plan to their situation.

-His theory on medication management is to use the least amount of medication possible to stabilize the individual.
+Jake’s theory on medication management is to use the least amount of medication possible to stabilize the individual.
 This in turn allows the patient to develop appropriate coping skills and to not always have to rely on medication to solve the problem at hand.

 While he’s not treating patients, Jake spends his time outdoors, either hiking, mountain biking, or boating.
 He especially enjoys spending time with his children and especially his grandchildren.